 An AGV, AGV#1, is approaching the area where Alex is working, carrying a heavy load to be placed at a designated location next to the conveyor belt.

-Using the sensing measurement data from the RAN entities and the UE carried by Alex, the sensing entity processes the data to obtain sensing results and detects the proximity of the AGV1 to Alex.
-The sensing results is shared with a safety monitoring application of the factory, and a notification is sent to Alex to warn him of the approaching AGV.
+Using the 3GPP sensing data from the RAN entities and the UE carried by Alex, the sensing entity processes the data to obtain sensing results and detects the proximity of the AGV1 to Alex.
+The sensing results are shared with a safety monitoring application of the factory, and a notification is sent to Alex to warn him of the approaching AGV.

 Another AGV, AGV#2, enters an area (lower right area in Figure 5.9.3-1) with increased risk for workers due to higher workers presence and higher equipment and machines density.
-Based on the sensing measurement data from RAN entities, the sensing entity processes the data to obtain sensing results and detects the presence of AGV#2 and exposes the detection event to the factory safety monitoring application.
+Based on the 3GPP sensing data from RAN entities, the sensing entity processes the data to obtain sensing results and detects the presence of AGV#2 and exposes the detection event to the factory safety monitoring application.
 The safety monitoring application triggers a warning sound to warn the workers (e.g., John and Emma) in that area of the approaching AGV.
 Note that, in this scenario, none of the UEs was involved in the sensing session.
-However, the sensing entity can use sensing measurements from UEs in the area (e.g., UE carried by Emma) in its sensing processing if available.
+However, the sensing entity can use 3GPP sensing data from UEs in the area (e.g., UE carried by Emma) in its sensing processing if available.

-In another scenario, John (lower right area in Figure 5.9.3-1), working on his section, not having a UE, is being tracked using radio sensing measurements from RAN entities and/or UEs.
+In another scenario, John (lower right area in Figure 5.9.3-1), working on his section, not having a UE, is being tracked using 3GPP sensing data from RAN entities and/or UEs.
 When John comes in proximity with an AGV, which has or does not have a UE, a warning message is sounded to alert John.

 5.9.4 Post-conditions